Bobolice Castle: History

 The beginning of the decline of the castle dates back to 1587, when it was heavily devastated during the invasion of Maximilian III, Archduke of Austria, a rival of Sigismund III Vasa to the Polish throne.
 The castle was reconstructed by the then owners, the Krezowie family, but in 1657, during the Deluge, it was plundered and totally ruined by Swedish troops.
 The condition of the stronghold was so bad that when King John III Sobieski arrived here in 1683, he had to spend the night in a tent.

 In the 19th century a huge treasure was found in stronghold cellars.
-It is supposed that its part may be stored in the legendary tunnel between Bobolice and Mirów.
 In 1882, after parcelling out the land, the already deserted walls were acquired by the peasant family of Baryłów.
-Now the castle belongs to the Lasecki family, who decided to rebuild it in 1999.
+The castle now belongs to the Lasecki family, who decided to rebuild it in 1999.
+The rebuilding was criticised by art historians and conservators.

 Architecture

 The castle is situated on a steep rocky hill (360 m above sea level).
-Up till now, only the upper part of the stronghold (the residential building with at least two storeys and remnants of the cylindrical wall tower) has survived.
+Until recently, only the upper part of the stronghold (the residential building with at least two storeys and remnants of the cylindrical wall tower) has survived.
 The castle was accessible through a drawbridge over the dry moat, and the entire construction was surrounded by walls with battlements, made of local white limestone.
-Currently reconstruction works are under way in order to restore the entrance gate and the circumferential wall around the castle grounds.
+Reconstruction works are under way in order to restore the entrance gate and the circumferential wall around the castle grounds.